Moffefe/MycoBox/docs/zigbee.md

 Compatibility depends on how the manufacturer exposes the individual outlets through Zigbee.

+Endpoint numbering is not standardized across all devices.

 Always test each endpoint before assigning it.

 ---